-Moon Rock is a spectacular Aboriginal engraving site, which in 2019 was closed to visitation – hopefully this will change in future.
+Moon Rock is a spectacular Aboriginal engraving site, which in 2019 was closed to visitation, and is open again now to visitors.
 The Moon Rock Loop bushwalk starts on Garigal Land, managed by the Metropolitan Land Council.
 The Slippery Dip Trail is very “shared use” – as well as horses, bikes and walkers, it is used by cars to access the Warringah Radio Control Society airfield (a locked gate at the start of the service trail is opened using an access code by WRCS members).
 Rock outcrops on both sides of the service trail provide an occasional view over the park.

 While it’s not unpleasant walking (and there’s been no traffic), I always prefer a bushwalking trail to a firetrail (or in this case a road)!
 So when a narrow trail heads off to the right, I decide to see where it goes.

 The trail descends fairly steeply; it seems to be used by both bushwalkers and mountain-bikers – but you’d need to be a pretty confident and competent rider as the track has some big drops and rough sections.

 After about 1.4km the narrow track becomes a wider service trail, which is marked on the map as the Power Lines Trail.
 Just before the Power Lines Trail meets the Slippery Dip trail, another narrow and unmarked track heads up towards a rocky ridge to the north.

 This short trail, unofficially called the Moon Rock Trail, goes up to a long, rocky ridge.
 At the western end of the rock platform is the “Moon Rock” Aboriginal engraving site.
 It’s been recognised as a particularly significant site as it provides rare evidence of the Aborigines having astronomical knowledge, depicting eight lunar phases beginning with the creator Biame’s boomerang.